Global warming – getting the message across

 Which brings us to another important point.
 Many in the environmental movement have failed to address a number of critical issues.
 Firstly, a large number of environmental organisations and campaign groups do not tackle the issue of global population growth, choosing instead to ignore it completely or to sidestep the issue because its seen as too politically sensitive.
 Yet its a central environmental problem that cannot be brushed aside.
 A statement by the World Scientists Warning to Humanity, signed by 1600 senior scientists from 70 countries, including 102 Nobel Prize laureates, has said: Pressures resulting from unrestrained population growth put demands on the natural world that can overwhelm any efforts to achieve a sustainable future.
 If we are to halt the destruction of our environment then, we must accept limits to that growth.
 That does not imply a Chinese style approach to population quotas – programmes aimed at the better education and empowerment of women across the globe coupled with more readily available contraception methods are proven approaches to reducing birth rates.

 Secondly, environmentalists should sell the benefits of sustainable living rather than just telling people what to give up.
 If we are constantly told that living environmentally friendly lives means giving up all that makes life worthwhile, then it is no surprise that people refuse to change.
-If public opinion is that the evidence for man-made climate is weak or questionable, and that protecting the environment means compromising standards of living then that leads to apathy and inaction.
+If public opinion is that the evidence for man-made global warming is weak or questionable, and that protecting the environment means compromising standards of living then that leads to apathy and inaction.

 Its is clear that the way forward relies on carrying the message beyond a growing but still small group of scientists and environmentalists to the wider public that humans are having an adverse and potentially catastrophic impact on the environment.
 The inheritance of future generations depends on protecting the environment, halting deforestation and the burning of fossil fuels and implementing programmes aimed at stabilising the global population.